joelchrono12/joelchrono12.ml/_posts/2023-03-03-jeanne-d'arc--finishing-a-game.md

 ---
 title: "Jeanne D'Arc: a review"
 header: "Jeanne D'Arc: a review"
 description: A small review of a game I started around 4 years ago.
-I am glad its done!
+Jeanne D'Arc is a tactics JRPG similar to Fire Emblem, I am glad I finally finished it!
+Here are some thoughts on it
 tags: gaming review
 permalink: /blog/jeanne-d'arc-review/
 layout: post